dbompart/hive_warehouse_connector/README.md

-# Spark - HWC, The initial setup process
+# Spark - HiveWarehouseConnector Quick Setup

 The purpose of this repo is to provide quick examples and utililities to work on a Spark and Hive integration on HDP 3.1.4